Call My Agent - Italia

-Call My Agent - Italia is an Italian comedy-drama television series that premiered on Sky Atlantic on 20 January 2023.
+Call My Agent - Italia is an Italian comedy television series that premiered on Sky Atlantic on 20 January 2023.
 The series depicts talent agents at the fictional agency CMA (Claudio Maiorana Agency) and their relationships with their clients, who are real Italian celebrities playing themselves.
 Produced by Sky Studios and Palomar, it is based on the French TV series Call My Agent!.
 The first season consists of six episodes, written by Lisa Nur Sultan and directed by Luca Ribuoli.
-The second season of six episodes premiered on 22 March 2024.
+The second season of six episodes premiered on 22 March 2024, and the third season of six episodes premiered on 14 November 2025.

 Overview

-Talent agents Vittorio Baronciani, Lea Martelli, Gabriele Di Lillo and Elvira Bo, of the fictional agency CMA (Claudio Maiorana Agency) in Rome, manage the careers of their eccentric celebrity clients.
+Talent agents Vittorio Baronciani, Lea Martelli, Gabriele Di Lillo and Elvira Bo, of the fictional agency CMA (Claudio Maiorana Agency) in Rome, manage the careers of their celebrity clients.